 In 2000, she was then acquired by Express Marine Incorporated of Camden, New Jersey.
 Where the tug was renamed as the Express Explorer.
 She serviced the Domino Sugar plant in Brooklyn, New York.
 When the Domino Sugar plant closed; the contract the Express Explorer operated under ended.

 In 2006, the tug was then acquired by the Dann Ocean Towing Company of Tampa, Florida.
 Where she was renamed as the Allie B.

-She is a model bow, twin screw ABS A-1 Towing service, maltese cross classed tug.
-Powered by two EMD 12-645-E6 diesel main engines with REINTJES WAV 1850 reduction gears turning via 9(in) shafts; two 108(in) diameter by 108(in) fixed pitch five bladed stainless steel propellers mounted in kort nozzles for a rated 3,000 horsepower.
+Powered by two, EMD 12-645-E6 diesel engines.
+With Reintjes WAV 1850 reduction gears.
+Turning two, 108(in) by 108(in) fixed pitch, five bladed, stainless steel propellers, mounted in kort nozzles.
+For a rated 3,000 horsepower.

 Her electrical service is provided by two, 75kW generator sets.
 Driven by two Detroit 6V71 engines.
 The tug's capacities are 96,000 gallons of fuel oil, 225 gallons of hydraulic oil, 4,185 gallons of lube oil, 6,925 gallons of water.

 Her towing gear consists of a double drum, INTERcon DD-200, towing winch.
 Outfitted with 2,000(ft) of 2(in) towing wire.
 With a secondary drum equipped with 2000(ft) of 2(in) towing wire.
 Driven by single, dedicated Detroit 8V71 engine, she also features sheaves and fairleads for notch towing.